Ethanol10/rimuru-tempest-ror2/README.md

 Risk of options compatible.

 ## NOTE:
-Mod was completed with what we envisioned now.
+Mod was completed with what we envisioned now, thanks to the commissioner, LeapedGold.
 If you'd like to add more to it, create a fork and talk to me (Discord: ethanol10), and we can setup a release for this mod.

 ## Latest Changes